Loading...

 Scan codebases for technical debt, score severity, track trends, and generate prioritized remediation plans.
 Use when users mention tech debt, code quality, refactoring priority, debt scoring, cleanup sprints, or code health assessment.
 Also use for legacy code modernization planning and maintenance cost estimation.

-Rust performance optimization guidelines.
-This skill should be used when writing, reviewing, or refactoring Rust code to ensure optimal performance patterns.
-Triggers on tasks involving memory allocation, ownership, borrowing, iterators, async code, or performance optimization.
+Pulumi infrastructure as code performance and reliability guidelines.
+This skill should be used when writing, reviewing, or refactoring Pulumi code to ensure optimal deployment performance and infrastructure reliability.
+Triggers on tasks involving Pulumi stacks, components, state management, secrets configuration, resource lifecycle options, or CI/CD automation.